astropy/astroquery/docs/eso/eso.rst

 a ``destination`` keyword in the call to :meth:`~astroquery.eso.EsoClass.retrieve_data`.

 By default, if a requested dataset is already found, it is not downloaded again from the archive.
-To force the retrieval of data that are present in the destination directory, use ``overwrite=True`` in the call to :meth:`~astroquery.eso.EsoClass.retrieve_data`.
+To force the retrieval of data that are present in the destination directory, use ``continuation=True`` in the call to :meth:`~astroquery.eso.EsoClass.retrieve_data`.